-County of Los Angeles Department of Public Health: Protocol for K-12 Schools: Appendix T1 and Guidance for Early Childhood Education Providers: Requirements and Best Practices
+County of Los Angeles Department of Public Health: Reopening Protocols for K-12 Schools and Early Care and Education Centers

-- LACDPH recommends that measures be implemented to create physical distancing, when doing so will not interfere with the full-time attendance of all enrolled students. - Consider implementing measures to reduce crowding as students, parents or visitors enter and move through school buildings. - Consider implementing measures to promote physical distancing within classrooms when possible without interfering with essential functions. - Consider offering physical education classes outdoors as much as possible and select activities that allow physical distancing. - Consider implementing school policies that promote physical distancing in locker rooms. - Consider implementing measures to permit physical distancing in school areas used for student support services. - Consider maintaining an increased distance as much as possible indoors when students or staff are not masked (e.g., due to eating, drinking or napping). - Consider implementing measures to limit risk of infection due to visits by individuals other than staff and students. - Consider increasing space between employees in any room or area used by staff for meals and/or breaks.
+- LACDPH recommends that measures be implemented to create physical distancing, when doing so will not interfere with the full-time attendance of all enrolled students. - Consider implementing measures to reduce crowding as students, parents or visitors enter and move through school buildings. - Consider implementing measures to promote physical distancing within classrooms. - Consider offering physical education classes outdoors as much as possible and select activities that allow physical distancing and limited physical contact. - Consider implementing school policies that promote physical distancing in locker rooms. - Consider implementing measures to permit physical distancing in school areas used for student support services. - Maintain an increased distance as much as possible during times when students or staff are not masked (e.g., due to eating, drinking or napping). - Consider implementing measures to limit risk of infection due to visits by individuals other than staff and students. - Consider increasing space between employees in any room or area used by staff for meals and/or breaks.